Manoj-gh/git-user/README.md

 #### API Proxying

-As mentioned before, the UI needs to communicate with Contenstack's API so the credentials are both encrypted and not available in the client.
+As mentioned before, the UI needs to communicate with Contentstack's API so the credentials are both encrypted and not available in the client.

 For this purpose there's an `api` endpoint that receives these requests and send them to the Contentstack's endpoints appending the appropriate headers with the appropriate credentials.